 Training for aspiring surgeons begins in medical school and there are a number of highly-ranked programs from which to choose.
 These programs offer students the opportunity to specialize and participate in research.
-Three of the best places to pursue surgical training in the U.S. are Johns Hopkins University and Columbia University.
-Both schools offer four years of medical education and clerkship as well as postgraduate residencies and fellowships.
+Three of the best places to pursue surgical training in the U.S. are Johns Hopkins University, Columbia University, and Emory University.
+Each of these schools offers four years of medical education and clerkship as well as postgraduate residencies and fellowships.
 Students can seek training in several surgical specialties at these universities, and they were each ranked among the best medical schools by U.S. News and World Report in 2016.

-The Johns Hopkins University General Surgery Training Program accepts only eight applicants each year.
+The Johns Hopkins University General Surgery Training Program accepts only seven applicants each year.
 The first two years in the program are part of the Preliminary Surgery Program.
-Six applicants follow general surgery training while the other two train in integrated plastic surgery.
 Individuals in this program receive several years of research experience through the program.
-Beyond the four years of instruction, John Hopkins offers residency programs for postgraduate years 3-5 and fellowship rotations, which may include acute care, cardiothoracic, critical care, pediatric, plastic, transplantation and vascular surgeries.
-Hospital rotations for clerkships, residency and fellowships may be assigned to any of Johns Hopkins affiliated hospitals or medical centers, such as the University of Maryland Hospital, Union Memorial Hospital and Raymond M. Curtis Hand Rehabilitation Center, among others; the location depends upon the subspecialty assigned.
+Beyond the four years of instruction, Johns Hopkins offers residency programs for postgraduate years three through five and fellowship rotations, which may include acute care, cardiothoracic, critical care, pediatric, plastic, transplantation, and vascular surgeries.
+Hospital rotations for clerkships, residency, and fellowships may be assigned to any of Johns Hopkins' affiliated hospitals or medical centers, such as the University of Maryland Hospital, Union Memorial Hospital, and Raymond M. Curtis Hand Rehabilitation Center, among others.
+The location depends upon the subspecialty assigned.

-Students admitted into the surgical program may have the opportunity to research and study in 36 surgical specialties, including general surgery, various transplantation specialties, pediatric surgery and specific organ fields.
-Students rotate among seven affiliated hospitals and medical centers, such as Harlem Hospital, Stamford Hospital, Dartmouth Medical Center and Bassett Healthcare, a rural health center.
+Students admitted into the surgical program may have the opportunity to research and study in many surgical specialties, including general surgery, various transplantation specialties, pediatric surgery, and specific organ fields.
+Students rotate among seven affiliated hospitals and medical centers, such as Harlem Hospital, Stamford Hospital, Dartmouth Medical Center, and Bassett Healthcare, a rural health center.
 Students can also gain experience working at Columbia University's teaching hospital, New York Presbyterian Hospital.
-The M.D. program covers four years of study and practice, including a 5-week clinical clerkship in surgery, with six available subspecialties; this occurs during the third year.
+The M.D. program covers four years of study and practice, including a five-week clinical clerkship in surgery, with six available subspecialties.
+This occurs during the third year.

 |Harvard University||Students can participate in surgical and anesthesia fellowships in Rwanda and Haiti||Boston, MA|